centralnicgroup-public/rtldev-middleware-documentation/docs/rrpproxy/whmcs/whmcs-rrpproxy-registrar.md

   - If the application is **successful** the domain will be set to **ACTIVE** and the customer will be able to manage it.
   - If the application is **failed**, the domain will be set to **CANCELLED** and you will have to **refund the customer manually**.

 In order to work automatically the WHMCS Cron job has to be configured properly.
-Please have a look at this page: http://docs.whmcs.com/Crons
+Please have a look at [this page](//docs.whmcs.com/Crons).

-Further information regarding .SWISS is available in our wiki: https://wiki.rrpproxy.net/domains/tlds/swiss
+Further information regarding .SWISS is available in our wiki, [here](//wiki.rrpproxy.net/domains/tlds/swiss).

 ## Securing WHMCS

 In order to secure your WHMCS installation, we recommend creating a role user only dedicated for WHMCS.
 This role user will only be able to execute the WHMCS needed commands.

-**Let's create this role user:**
+### Restrictive User Role

-- Login to the RRPproxy [Control Panel](https://wi.rrpproxy.net/)
+- Login to the RRPproxy [Control Panel](//wi.rrpproxy.net/)
 - Click on your username (top right)
 - Click on 'User management' from the dropdown menu
 - Create a new user by clicking on "Create new User"